 But remember it is important to practice the proper technique because practice doesn’t make perfect, it only makes permanent.
 And practising the wrong pattern will only make that bad pattern more difficult to correct.

 Reps per set: 3-5

 Rest intervals: 2-3 minutes depending on recovery capacities

 RPE: 7 – 7.5

 Making muscles larger via higher volume (creating more muscle fiber fatigue) is another way of becoming stronger.
 It does so via a few mechanisms.

-The first one is the thickening of the muscle fibers themselves.
-This is done by adding more contractile elements to the muscle fibers.
-More contractile elements means more contraction strength.
+The first one is the thickening of the muscle fibres themselves.
+This is done by adding more contractile elements to the muscle fibres.
+More contractile elements mean more contraction strength.